 What are Bear Claws?

-If you have ever been to a donut shape, bakery, or cafe, chances are you've seen the bear claw shaped pastries (some consider them a type of doughnut) that are popular throughout North American and Europe.
+If you have ever been to a donut shop, bakery, or cafe, chances are you’ve seen the bear claw shaped pastries (some consider them a type of doughnut) that are popular throughout North America and Europe.
 It is a delicious pastry that is usually sprinkled with sliced almonds and either dusted with powdered sugar or glaze with a simple vanilla or almond glaze.
-Bear claw pastries are a type of sweet pastry that is named for their shape, which is said to resemble a bear's claws.
+Bear claw pastries are a type of sweet pastry that is named for their shape, which is said to resemble a bear’s claws.

 There are many variations on bear claws but our favorite is one that is similar to a Danish where it is made from a sweet yeast dough that is rolled out and filled with an almond paste mixture.
 The filling is then wrapped in the dough and shaped into a claw-like form.
 The pastry is typically baked until it is golden brown and crispy.